microsoft/pxt/yelm-cli/README.md

-# yelm CLI
+# KindScript CLI

-Yelm is a package manager.

-This NPM packages provides a command line interface to yelm.
+This package provides `kind` command line tool.

 ### Package setup

-    yelm init my-package
+    kind init my-package

 `my-package` is package name.
 It has to be all lowercase, only letters, digits and dashed are allowed.
-You can then tweak `yelm.json` file.
+You can then tweak `kind.json` file.

-`yelm init` creates appropriate `.gitignore` file, so to setup git (optional) you can just run:
+`kind init` creates appropriate `.gitignore` file, so to setup git (optional) you can just run:

     git init
     git add .